 Back in May 2017, Apple filed a patent application for a way to communicate with Siri by writing her questions and responses using iMessage.
 While that didn't make it into iOS, thankfully, something even better did — a way to ask Siri things with the keyboard directly in the Siri interface.
-This works in iOS 11 and iOS 12, and it will likely continue to work for future iOS versions.
+This works in iOS 11, iOS 12, and iOS 13, and it will likely continue to work for future iOS versions.

-To switch from voice to text only, just go to Settings –> General –> Accessibility –> Siri, then toggle on "Type to Siri."
+To switch from voice to text only, just go to Settings –> General –> Accessibility –> Siri (in iOS 11 and iOS 12) or Settings –> Accessibility –> Siri (in iOS 13 and later), then toggle on "Type to Siri."
 That's it.
 If you don't see "Siri" in the Accessibility options, then go to "Siri & Search" in the Settings app and make sure "Listen for 'Hey Siri'" or "Press Home for Siri" / "Press Side Button for Siri" is turned on.

 You can keep the conversation going by typing out another question or command.
 The only thing that sucks about Type to Siri is you can't use a third-party keyboard, just your default Apple one.